 top of page

-• Writer's pictureTim Morch
+Writer's pictureTim Morch

-South India Road Trip – "Chasing Valentina"
+South India on a KTM Motorcycle – "Chasing Valentina"

 There are adventures around every corner in India and with a few days off the bikes, we had the opportunity to relax, read, and walk.
-One afternoon, a small village across the fields caught our attention and we decided to walk in search of chai.
+One afternoon, a small village across the fields caught our attention, and we decided to walk in search of chai.
 It turned out to be so small there was no chai stall, so we continued toward the next village.

 In Search of Chai